 The Video Acquisition Module of the reference design simulates a camera with a test pattern generator.
 This module is delivered as VHDL source code which is replaced by a sensor interface and pixel processing logic in the camera design.
 An FPGA integrated CPU (either MicroBlaze, NIOS or ARM) is used for several non-time-critical control and configuration tasks on the Vision Standard IP Cores.
 This software is written in C and can be extended by the customer.

 “By reusing IP cores, machine vision companies can focus on how to make the best image while maintaining full freedom to use any hardware needed to meet size, weight and power budget issues,” said Jean Caron, Vice President Sales and Support, EMEA for Euresys.
 “We work closely with the CoaXPress, USB3 Vision and GigE Vision committees to ensure that our IP cores comply with the latest revisions of the standards,” said Matthias Schaffland, IP Product Specialist at S2I.
 S2I has recently introduced an IMX Pregius IP core providing an interface to Sony Pregius Sub-LVDS image sensors.
-The company will also soon introduce an interface to MIPI sensors primarily used in embedded vision systems and mobile devices.
+The company has also introduced an interface to MIPI sensors primarily used in embedded vision systems and mobile devices.
 S2I offers a volume license best suited for companies with a large product line as well as a single-piece license which is the best option for companies with smaller lines.
 Training and support are offered with either licensing arrangement.

 Ozray is a machine vision camera supplier that has implemented IP cores in its Pollux and Pamina area and line scan cameras and its Deneb thermal camera.
 Ahn said that in-house development of CXP and GigE transport layer interfaces would have been considerably more expensive than purchasing IP.
 “By purchasing IP cores, we can focus internal engineering resources on image processing and controlling sensor functions to a degree that wasn’t possible in the past when so many resources were devoted to the camera-host interface,” Ahn said.
 “We are also now able to address new markets by expanding our interface offerings from Camera Link alone in the past to now offering CXP and GigE as well.
 We are 100% satisfied with the IP cores and services provided by S2I.”